Professor S. Sayyid

 Profile

-I have a first degree in International Relations, a Masters in Ideology and Discourse Analysis and my doctorate was in Government.
+I have a first degree in International Relations, a Master's in Ideology and Discourse Analysis, and my doctorate was in “continental” political theory.
 One of the ironies of my academic career is that I have found myself mainly working in sociology departments.
 Perhaps, then, it is not that surprising that my work is interdisciplinary.

-Since returning to the UK, I have continued my work in Critical Muslim Studies with the launch of a new interdisciplinary peer reviewed academic journal: ReOrient, and the publication of the book Recalling the Caliphate.
+Since returning to the UK, I have continued my work in Critical Muslim Studies with the launch of the interdisciplinary international academic journal: ReOrient, the publication of the book Recalling the Caliphate and a podcast, Radio ReOrient, which is now hosted by NBN, and a blog ReOrientations, as well as series of international symposia and workshops.

 My previous monograph A Fundamental Fear has had a rather curious reception.
-It has helped to transform the way in which Islamism is analyzed, it has been translated into a number of languages, it is in its third edition; but since 2006 it has been banned by the Malaysian government.
-The ban is based on British colonial legislation which allows for the proscription of publications deemed to be, among other things, prejudicial to public morality… which I suppose can be seen as example of impact.
+It has helped to transform the way in which Islamism is analyzed; it has been translated into several languages, and it is in its third edition, but since 2006, it has been banned by the Malaysian government.
+The ban is based on British colonial legislation, which allows for the proscription of publications deemed to be, among other things, prejudicial to public morality… which I suppose can be seen as an example of impact.

-More prosaic instances of impact however are provided by my frequent briefing (including writing commissioned reports) to senior government officials, including minsters, as well as contributions to national and international media.
-I have been interviewed and contributed to programmes of national and international broadcasters including ABC (Australia), BBC, CBC (Canada), Press TV (Iran), Channel Four (UK) and ORF (Austria).
+More prosaic instances of impact, however, are provided by my frequent briefing (including writing commissioned reports) to senior government officials and ministers and contributions to national and international media.
+I have been interviewed and contributed to national and international broadcasters' programmes, including ABC (Australia), BBC, CBC (Canada), Press TV (Iran), Channel Four (UK), and ORF (Austria).
 I have also contributed frequent opinion pieces to newspapers in this country and abroad.

 Research interests

 The series of questions that animate my research across various mediums revolve around the processes by which systems of societies are formed and develop through history.
-All my publications, research bids, invitations to speak are attempts at exploring this process of world-making and its implications.
+All my publications, research bids, and invitations to speak are attempts at exploring this process of world-making and its implications.
 These explorations have two main dimensions.
-One dimension arises from theoretical issues and is organized around the relationship between a postructuralist discourse theory and decolonial thought.
-In particular, my emphasis has been to explore the constitutive interplay between rhetoric and social order.
-At a substantive level, I study specific instances of the process of world-making, such as the part played by racism in the formation of modern societies, investigations of alternative worlds signalled by the various Islamist projects or, or the constitutive role of rhetoric in the formations of collective identities.
+One dimension arises from theoretical issues and is organized around the relationship between discourse theory and decolonial thought.
+In particular, my emphasis has been on exploring the constitutive interplay between rhetoric and social order.
+At a substantive level, I study specific instances of the process of world-making, such as the part played by racism in the formation of modern societies, investigations of alternative worlds signalled by the various Islamist projects, or the constitutive role of rhetoric in the formation of collective identities.
+The second dimension of my research has focused on racism and its role in the way we understand the world; more specifically, this thread is located in the field of Islamophobia Studies.

 I am the Founding Editor of ReOrient